Runge and Mergelyan theorems on families of open Riemann surfaces: Families of directed holomorphic immersions and of conformal minimal immersions

-For simplicity of exposition, we shall assume that the parameter space $B$ is compact.
-The general case requires an additional induction with respect to an exhaustion of $B$ by an increasing sequence of compacts, which proceeds as in the proof of Theorem \ref{th:Oka} and will not be repeated.
+For simplicity of exposition, we assume that the parameter space $B$ is a compact neighbourhood retract in a Euclidean space $\R^m$ .
+The general case requires an additional induction with respect to a covering of $B$ by such compacts, which proceeds as in the proof of Theorem \ref{th:Oka}.

-By Theorem \ref{th:Oka} we can deform $f_0$ to an $X$-holomorphic map $f_1:B\times X\to A$ of class $\Cscr^{l,k+1}$.
+By Theorem \ref{th:Oka} we can deform $f_0$ to a $\Jscr$-holomorphic map $f_1:B\times X\to A$ of class $\Cscr^{l,k+1}$.
 The following lemma shows that we can choose $f_1$ to be nondegenerate in the sense of Definition \ref{def:nondegenerate}.